-Offices, laboratories, and classrooms for physics and engineering are located in Howe Hall, in the science center complex.
-In addition to general laboratories for introductory courses, there are teaching laboratories dedicated to circuits, digital data acquisition, fluid mechanics, solid mechanics, and optics.
+Offices, laboratories, and classrooms for physics and engineering are located in Howe Hall, in the Science Center complex.
+In addition to general laboratories for introductory courses, there are teaching laboratories dedicated to circuits, fluid mechanics, solid mechanics, and optics (see descriptions below).
 The Department has many spaces dedicated to faculty research, a seminar room, and office space for senior majors and students participating in department research.

-Optics and lasers are used in research by several faculty, and there is a dedicated lab space for the optics course.
+A dedicated lab space exists for the optics course.
 Our equipment includes vibration-damping optical tables and breadboards for building experiments.
-Students use ion, semiconductor, and helium-neon lasers at various wavelengths, as well as a variety of components including fiber optics.
-Instrumentation is on hand to study these devices and their effects in the time and frequency domains and includes high-speed photodetectors, digital storage oscilloscopes, microwave spectrum analyzers, and Fabry-Perot interferometers.
+Students use ion, semiconductor, and helium-neon lasers at various wavelengths, as well as a variety of optical components including prisms, mirrors, lenses, and fiber optics.
+Instrumentation is on hand to study these devices and their effects in the time and frequency domains such as high-speed photodetectors, digital storage oscilloscopes, microwave spectrum analyzers, and Fabry-Perot interferometers.

-The fluid mechanics laboratory course employs equipment for measuring pressure, flow rate, and viscosity in several practical applications.
-These include pipe friction, jet impact, orifice flow, venturi effects, and laminar-to-turbulent transition.
-The lab also houses a wind tunnel for studying air flow over a cylinder and wing section to determine the drag on the objects.
-Research in fluid mechanics focuses on obtaining temperature and velocity measurements through non-intrusive laser diagnostic techniques.
-High power solid-state and gas lasers, along with optics equipment, are used to investigate supersonic jet flow and free convection in a water observation tank.
+The fluid mechanics laboratory employs equipment for measuring pressure, flow rate, and viscosity in several practical applications.
+These include pipe friction, jet impact, venturi effects, and laminar-to-turbulent transition in internal flow.
+The lab also houses a wind tunnel for studying air flow over a cylinder and wing section to determine the drag on these objects.

 Solid Mechanics and Materials Science

-The department has two Celestron eight-inch Schmidt-Cassegrain telescopes and a 3.5-inch Questar telescope.
-One of the Celestron telescopes utilizes a global positioning system for relatively quick alignment for field work.
+The department has two Celestron eight-inch Schmidt-Cassegrain telescopes and two six-inch Newtonian reflectors on Dobsonian mounts.
+One of the Celestron telescopes features a global positioning system for relatively quick alignment for field work as well as go-to capability, making it the main instrument used in classes.
+For solar observing, the department has a dedicated 80mm hydrogen-alpha refractor able to reveal visual detail on the solar disk.
 In addition, we have 7 x 50 Nikon binoculars and two Celestron Sky Scout personal planetariums.
+For imaging and astrophotography, we have monochrome and color cameras from ZWO Optical.
 A CCD camera and Johnson filters are available for photometric data acquisition of variable stars along with MIRA advanced image processing software for data analysis.

-Physics and Engineering has a dedicated work shop which houses equipment to facilitate design, building and wood work.
-The shop is evaluated, along with all other lab and research spaces, annually and configured according to upcoming courses, projects and research.
+Physics and Engineering has a dedicated workshop which houses equipment to facilitate design, building and wood work.
+The shop is evaluated annually and configured according to upcoming courses, projects and research.